Shreveport Water Quality at a Glance

 Health Effects: Long-term exposure to elevated trihalomethanes (THMs) may increase cancer risk and potentially affect liver, kidney, and central nervous system function

-Current Status: Treatment technique violations occurred in 2023 due to equipment failures; improved ozone system now operational to reduce reliance on chlorine disinfection EPA Limits: 80 ppb for TTHMs and 60 ppb for haloacetic acids (HAA5)
+Current Status: Treatment technique violations occurred in early 2023 due to equipment failures; improved ozone system now operational to reduce reliance on chlorine disinfection EPA Limits: 80 ppb for TTHMs and 60 ppb for haloacetic acids (HAA5)

 Please read – our information